easensoy/EKF-SLAM/README.md

 This application is about the implementation of the EKF-SLAM algorithm in a simulated environment and visualises the estimated trajectory and map of landmarks based on sensor measurements.
 EKF-SLAM is a technique used in robotics to estimate the pose of a robot and create a map of its environment using sensor measurements.

+The code generates control inputs (velocity and yaw rate) and simulates observations of landmarks based on the robot's true pose.
+It also adds process and observation noise to the inputs and observations, respectively.

 ![EKF SLAM Result](https://github.com/easensoy/EKF-SLAM/assets/76905667/089e456c-4cdb-4597-b8a3-fca72dcf2b29)

-## The code is depicted below

-### Initialization

-Various variables and parameters are defined, including simulation time, simulation end time, time step, number of simulation steps, and storage variables for the calculation results.

-### State Vector and Covariance Initialization

-The state vector represents the estimated pose of the robot and is initialized as [x, y, yaw] (position and orientation).
-The true state vector represents the ground truth pose of the robot and is initially set to the estimated pose.
-The dead reckoning state vector (xd) is also initialized as the true state.

-### Covariance Matrices

-The covariance matrix (R) is used for the prediction step and models the uncertainty in the motion model.
-The covariance matrix (Q) is used for the observation step and models the uncertainty in the sensor measurements.

-### Simulation Parameters

-Additional parameters related to the simulation, such as noise standard deviations for process and measurement noise, are defined.

-### Landmark Positions

-The positions of landmarks in the environment are specified.

-### Main Loop

-The main loop iterates over the simulation steps.
-Control inputs (u) are obtained using the doControl function.
-Observations (z) are simulated using the Observation function.

-### EKF-SLAM algorithm steps are performed
+## EKF SLAM:

-Prediction: The state vector is updated using the motion model (function f) and the Jacobian matrix of the motion model (function jacobF).
+a.
+Prediction: It predicts the robot's pose using the motion model and updates the covariance matrix.

-Update: For each observed landmark, the algorithm calculates the innovation, Mahalanobis distance, and updates the state and covariance matrix accordingly.
+b.
+Update: For each observed landmark, it calculates the innovation (difference between the predicted and observed measurements) and updates the estimate using the Kalman gain.
+If a new landmark is observed, it is added to the state vector and covariance matrix.
-The simulation results are stored for visualization.

-### Animation and Visualization
+c.
+Correction: It corrects the estimated pose by adjusting the robot's orientation.

+Then, it stores the simulation results (true pose, dead reckoning estimate, EKF SLAM estimate, observations, etc.) for analysis and visualization.

-The Animation function is called to plot the true trajectory, dead reckoning trajectory, estimated trajectory, observed landmarks, and true landmarks.
+Furthermore, it visualises the simulation results by plotting the true pose, dead reckoning estimate, EKF SLAM estimate, observed landmarks, and true landmarks.
+It also displays the observed lines between the robot and landmarks.

-The DrawGraph function is called to plot the true trajectory, dead reckoning trajectory, estimated trajectory, and true landmarks.
+Basically, it demonstrates the basic implementation of EKF SLAM for estimating the robot's pose and landmark positions in a simulated environment.